 International Optimist Dinghy (IOD or OPTI)

-The IOD is recognized worldwide as the sail-training and competition boat for youth ages 8-15 and is the ideal craft for teaching sailing to beginners.
+The Opti is recognized worldwide as the sail-training and competition boat for youth ages 8-15 and is the ideal craft for teaching sailing to beginners.
 It has a single, sprit-rigged sail and is 7 feet and 9 inches long.
-The Junior Sailing Program uses 18IODs, all built at the Museum’s Watercraft Center and maintained by staff and volunteers.
+The Junior Sailing Program uses 20 Optis, all built at the Museum’s Watercraft Center and maintained by staff and volunteers.
 The maximum student weight in the Opti is 130 lbs.

-The FJ is 13 feet 3 inches long and has two sails, a mainsail and a jib.
+The C420 is 13 feet 9 inches long and has two sails, a mainsail and a jib.
 It carries a two-person team.
 Each crew member will learn to rig, launch and sail this fun and fast daysailer.
 Racing fundamentals, tuning techniques and proper boat handling will be covered.
-The program has four FJs.
-Students wishing to participate in the Flying Junior class must have sailing experience and knowledge, preferably from at least one session of the Museum’s Junior Sailing Program.
+The program has six C420s.
+Students wishing to participate in the C420 class must have sailing experience and knowledge, preferably from at least one session of the Museum’s Junior Sailing Program.
 Participants must weigh at least 100 lbs.

-A Regatta Week Session meets for one week, Monday through Friday, beginning August 6, from 12:30 pm until 5 pm.
-On Saturday, August 11, students participate in the Hoop Pole Regatta.
-The purpose of this is session to gain familiarity with the boats and to prepare for racing in a regatta.
+A Regatta Week Session meets for one week, Monday through Friday, beginning August 5th, Monday – Thursday, from 12:30pm until 5:00pm.
+On Friday, August 9th, students participate in the Hoop Pole Regatta.
+The purpose of this session is to gain familiarity with the boats and to prepare for racing in a regatta.

-The Regatta Week registration fee includes lunch and dinner on Saturday.
-It is expected that a parent or guardian will accompany each student to the regatta.
+The Regatta Week registration fee includes lunch and dinner on Friday.

 Download important documents here: